 The importance of early reading, our approach to teaching phonics

-At Buglawton, phonics is taught through the systematic acquisition of sounds using the synthetic phonics programme Letters and Sounds.
+At Buglawton, phonics is taught through the systematic acquisition of sounds using the synthetic phonics programme FFT Success for All Phonics.

 The 'Phonics Screening Check' is taken individually by all children in Year 1 and is designed to give feedback to teachers and parents on how each child is progressing in Phonics.
 Pupils are asked to read 20 real words and 20 pseudo words, known to the children as 'alien words', in order to ensure children are decoding the words instead of memorising or guessing.
 ‘Alien words’ are introduced to children in Reception.